Things To Do With Other People

 Visiting a local tourist attraction

-e.g., a museum, gallery, botanical gardens, zoo, land mark, historical building, amusement park, etc.
+E.g., a museum, gallery, botanical gardens, zoo, landmark, historical building, or amusement park.

 Going to a yearly festival or carnival

-e.g., a parade, Jazz/Blues festival, county fair, Taste of the (neighborhood) weekend, some sort of city-wide music, theater, or restaurant week, a cultural event (e.g., Chinese New Year, Gay Pride, Little Italy's summer party), etc.
+For example, a parade, Jazz festival, county fair, neighborhood food festival, some sort of city-wide music, theater, or restaurant week, a cultural event (e.g., Chinese New Year, Gay Pride, Little Italy's summer party), etc.

 Checking out a show or convention

-For example, a sci-fi convention, car show, boat show, comic convention, psychics fair, dog show, etc.
+For example, a sci-fi convention, car show, boat show, comic con, psychics fair, dog show, etc.

 A day trip out of the city

-Could be to do something outdoorsy or to visit an attraction an hour or two away.
-Maybe to visit a friend who lives nearby.
+This could be to do something outdoorsy, or to visit an attraction an hour or two away.
+It might be as simple as visiting a friend who lives nearby.

 Organizing an original, one-off outing in your city

-e.g., a group of people all going to try paint ball, going bungee jumping, taking a single pottery class as a group, etc. Pretty much the opposite of the stable, common activities I listed earlier.
-You can go crazy trying to come up with one of these every weekend, but they're fun every so often.
+Like a group of friends all trying paint ball, going bungee jumping, or taking a single pottery class together.
+You can get burned out trying to come up with one of these every weekend, but they're fun as a change of pace every so often.

 Going on vacation together

-e.g., road trip, long weekend at the cottage, ski trip, Vegas, another country, etc.
+For example, a road trip, a long weekend at the cottage, a ski trip, visiting another country, etc.